SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/spark-streaming/streaming-source-gem/streaming-event-gem.md

 ## Event-based Sources and Targets

 Prophecy supports **Kafka Streaming** Source and Target.
 More information on supported Kafka Source and Target options are available [here](https://spark.apache.org/docs/latest/structured-streaming-kafka-integration.html).
-Prophecy allows a user to authenticate using user name and password via Databricks Secrets.
-It is **NOT RECOMMENDED** using the username and password option directly.
-It will commit credentials to the code.
-It is not a safe option.

 The Kafka Gem allows inferring the schema of the events by automatically populating the `value` column.
 Schema inference works with both JSON or AVRO file formats.
 A user is required to provide an example event for schema inference.